qwebsolutions/metapsi/Metapsi.Tutorial/docs/articles/jump-in-wrap-up.md

 #### Hope you had fun

-The advanced tutorial is coming soon.
-We'll cover setters (yes, surprisingly, that is quite an advanced topic), event handling, virtual DOM and more.
-Stay tuned.
+This section covered the basics of client-side rendering.
+What you learned so far will get you a long way in styling controls and structuring layout.
+The problem is, everything is still read-only.
+In the next section we will move on to user interaction.
+We will explore event handling and setters (yes, surprisingly, that is quite an advanced topic).
+Are you ready?